CatFaced/grandcheeto/README.md

 Step First.
 Download and extract to folder

-Step A. Settings > Extensions > Load Unpacked Extensions - Select folder
+Step A. In Chrome go to Settings > Extensions > Load Unpacked Extensions - Select folder

 Step 2.
 Profit